The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 What Is a Spectacle Blind Flange?

-- The solid disk provides complete isolation.
+- The solid disk provides positive isolation when installed in the “closed” position.

 Function and Use Cases